slyval/guidelines/Guidelines/REST API Guidelines.md

 ## Purpose
 The purpose of this document is to provide guidelines that are helpful when designing REST based APIs or web services.

-## SOAP v REST
+## Why
-Broadly, there are two architectural or design styles that are used when designing web based APIs.
-These are SOAP and REST.
-SOAP is a protocol that in turn uses other protocols for the transfer of data.
-REST on the other hand is merely an architectural style that depends on the HTTP protocol for transfer of data between systems.

-REST is more flexible, architecturally sound, more scalable and	more web friendly than
+There are, broadly, two styles for designing web based APIs - SOAP and REST REST is more flexible, architecturally sound, scalable and web friendly than SOAP.
+This
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE5NjAyOTYyLDExNTczNTE1MDJdfQ==
+eyJoaXN0b3J5IjpbMzU5MDY2NDc2LDExNTczNTE1MDJdfQ==
 -->